threefoldfoundation/info_sdk/src/3bot_sysadmin/admin_tools/3bot_sdk_wallet.md

 <!-- <img src="img/3bot_wallet.png" width="300" alt=""> -->

 Your 3Bot comes in handy with built-in __Stellar wallets__, listing all your existing Stellar wallets, with the option to create a new wallet or import an existing one.
-This feature was especially made with the aim to make it easier and faster for you to reserve and pay for your IT Capacity.
+This feature was especially made in the SDK with the aim to make it easier and faster for you to reserve and pay for your IT Capacity.

 ## Creating a New Wallet